 Blaker’s Method

 Blaker’s (2000) approach to constructing confidence intervals opens the possibility of asymmetric rejection region tail probabilities.
 Blaker’s Method is as follows: iterate through each M and x, fix M and x.
 Define the min-tail probability of a fixed value of x to be the minimum of PM(X≤x) and PM(X≥x).
 Then find all the x's that have a min-tail probability as small as that x, including the fixed x.
-Then, for all these x’s sum up the x's pmf’s.
-If the sum of pmf’s is greater than α, which is defined as 1 – confidence level, include the fixed x in the acceptance set for the fixed M. Once we have done this for all M, we have the acceptance sets for all M, and like above, can work backwards to find the confidence intervals.
+Then, sum up the probability of observing these x's .
+If the sum of these probabilities is greater than α, which is defined as 1 – confidence level, include the fixed x in the acceptance set for the fixed M. Once we have done this for all M, we have the acceptance sets for all M, and like above, can work backwards to find the confidence intervals.

 The 95% CPF for Blaker’s Method for the NHG(N=50, m=3) is shown in Figure 8.
 Blaker’s method performs well in regard to coverage probability.
 The coverage probability is always above the confidence level.
 However, it is important to note that Blaker’s Method does not possess the minimal cardinality property.